LFM-3D: Learnable Feature Matching Across Wide Baselines Using 3D Signals: Introduction

 In the past few years, deep learning based techniques have been proposed to replace hand-crafted methods in this area.
 Several papers initially proposed to learn keypoint detectors \cite{moo2016learning,barroso2019key} or local descriptors \cite{mishchuk2017working,tian2017l2net,tian2019sosnet}.
 Later, techniques were introduced to jointly model these two stages \cite{detone18superpoint,revaud2019r2d2,tyszkiewicz2020disk}, improving performance with end-to-end learning.
 More recently, learnable feature matcher models were proposed to replace hand-crafted matching heuristics and obtain improved putative correspondences \cite{yi2018learning,sarlin2020superglue,sun2021loftr}.

 Unfortunately, these methods still encounter difficulties in many cases.
-Although learnable matchers integrate keypoint locations and global context into correspondence estimation, wide baselines, where small co-visibility regions appear, often hinder performance, as illustrated in~\figref{fig:key_fig}.
+Wide baseline scenarios present a significant challenge due to small co-visibility regions and vastly different visual descriptors between the two keypoint sets.
+Although learnable matchers integrate keypoint locations and global context to account for these factors, performance still suffers, as illustrated in~\figref{fig:key_fig}.
 In this paper, we propose to address such challenging situations by integrating estimated 3D signals to help guide local feature matching even further.
 We propose using prior learned knowledge to infer rough estimates of the 3D structure of the underlying object.
 Then, along with the 2D keypoint locations, these 3D signals can help disambiguate matches when pixel-based descriptors are uninformative.
+Additionally, we propose using a positional encoding to upsample the 3D signal such that the matcher is more sensitive to the low-frequency signals.
+Motivated by the increasing importance of object reconstruction, posing, and view synthesis~\cite{mildenhall2020nerf, truong2023sparf}, our experiments focus on improving object-centric image matching.

 Depending on the availability of images and 3D models for given objects of interest, different types of 3D signals can be used.
 In the case where a large-scale 3D model repository is available, we learn a class-specific Normalized Object Coordinate Space \cite{wang2019normalized} to predict 3D coordinates for points on the object in a canonical orientation.
-On the other hand, in the long-tailed case where no such data is available, we resort to class-agnostic monocular depth estimates \cite{Ranftl2020, ranftl2021vision} which can still provide helpful 3D hints that improve matching.
-We perform experiments on large-scale datasets for the \emph{shoe} and \emph{camera} object classes, both in controlled and in-the-wild capture scenarios.
+On the other hand, in the long-tailed case where no such data is available, we resort to class-agnostic monocular depth estimates \cite{Ranftl2020, ranftl2021vision} which can still provide helpful 3D hints for matching.
+Thus, to evaluate our method, we perform an array of experiments, varying: 3D signals, object classes, controlled/in-the-wild datasets, and class-specific/generic variants of our model.
 In more detail, our contributions are as follows.